Temporary License Application - New Graduate

 Method of Temporary Licensing-New Graduate

-Apply for Temporary Licensing by New Graduate method, if you have completed professional education from an accredited educational program for occupational therapy within the past two (2) years, have not taken the NBCOT examination AND have an employer and qualified occupational therapist to serve as a supervisor.
+Apply for Temporary Licensing by New Graduate method, if you have completed professional education from an accredited educational program for occupational therapy within the past two (2) years, have not taken the NBCOT licensure examination (NBCOT Exam) AND have an employer and qualified occupational therapist to serve as a supervisor.

 How to Get Started: